-There is a total requirement of approximately 3,100 sq.m A3, A4 and A5 new leisure floorspace in the district to 2031.
-It is expected that this requirement would be satisfied through the development of a mixed-use scheme which incorporates an element of leisure floorspace provision.
+There is a total requirement of approximately 3,500 sq.m A3, A4 and A5 new leisure floorspace in the district to 2033.
+It is expected that the majority of this requirement would be satisfied through the development of a mixed-use scheme which incorporates an element of leisure floorspace provision.